syth09/Video-Game-Discovery-App/README.md

 ### Building a Color Mode Switch:

-- Adding a switch sole purpose of toggling the color mode.
-To work with color mode we have to used a custom hook defined in chakra `useColorMode`.
+- Add a switch whose sole purpose is to toggle the colour mode.
+To work with the colour mode, we must use a custom hook defined in the `useColorMode` chakra.
 - When declaring our `Switch` component give it a `isChecked={colorMode === "dark"}` to see if our theme was assign as dark mode or not, then apply `onChange` to `onChange={toggleColorMode}`.
 All the functionality has already built for us so nothing much to be done here.

 ```